 What to consider when using these data

 With the exception of Florida and some western states, 2002 SPARROW model coverage of states is high, in the range of 97% - 100% of state area.
 In that coverage range, states without 100% coverage are generally coastal states and areas not covered by DSS output are generally coastal regions.
 Although 75% of Florida is covered in the 2002 South Atlantic Gulf and Tennessee (region 2) SPARROW model, significant portions of central Florida and all of south Florida are excluded.
 For Texas, Colorado and Wyoming, a significant and likely representative portion of the state (82%, 56%, and 78%, respectively) is covered in at least one of the 2002 regional SPARROW models.
-Because of the lack of complete or near complete coverage of all states, loads and yields of TN and TP were calculated on the basis of the area of each state currently covered in the 2002 models.
+Because of the lack of complete or near complete coverage of all states, loads and yields of TN and TP currently covered in the 2002 models.
 For states with a very low or zero coverage by the 2002 regional models, estimates of TN and TP loads and yields were not made (indicated by ‘No data’ or ‘Insufficient data’ in the data table).
-Users can see the six regions/major river basins of the U.S. covered on USGS’ website on Regional SPARROW Model Assessments of Streams and Rivers.
-Model output for region 6 (Rio Grande, Colorado, and Great Basin) and region 8 (California) are currently not available.
+SPARROW Modeling: estimating nutrient, sediment and dissolved solids transport.

 Like all models, the SPARROW models have uncertainty associated with them.
 To minimize uncertainty (or the unexplained differences between measured and predicted values, as measured by each model’s coefficient of determination [R2 value] and root mean squared error), USGS developed their 2002 regional SPARROW models using water quality monitoring sites for model calibration, and geospatial datasets on source contributions and delivery factors such as basin characteristics and water flow.
 In all cases, the load R2 values for both TN and TP models are ≥ 0.84, and 8 of the 12 models have load R2 values that are ≥ 0.90 (Preston et al. 2011).
 Additionally, on the DSS website, users can view, on a regional model basis, the standard error of the estimated incremental TN and TP loads for each catchment or reach.
 Due to complications associated with translating uncertainty at the level of stream reaches to an estimate of uncertainty for the overall load and yield per state, state-wide values of uncertainty have not been calculated.